engula/engula/docs/journal.md

 - Read records since a sequence number
 - Append records with a sequence number
 - Release records up to a sequence number

+Released records can be garbage collected or archived.
+Whether released records are readable depends on the implementation.
+Nevertheless, implementations should guarantee to return continuous records.
+That is, the returned records must be a sub-sequence of the stream.

 ## Architecture